tildeholmqvist/connected/README.md

 The website's responsiveness has been tested through the Google Chrom Dev Tool, [Am I Responsive?](https://ui.dev/amiresponsive) and [Responsinator](http://www.responsinator.com/), and is working correctly.

 ## Manually Testing
-- Buttons:
+#### Home Page
+ - Every article have been tested, and opens on a new page when clicked, working correctly.
+ - Previous/Next button has been tested and is working correctly.
+ - The links in the navigationbar has been tested and is working correctly.

+ #### Article Page
+  - The Category link has been tested, and is working correctly, opening up a new page when clicked.
+  - The leave a comment form has been tested and is working correctly.
+  - The nonapproved comments are working correctly and can only be viewed by the author.
-  - All buttons on the website have been tested and are working correctly.
+  - The edit/delete button on comments have been tested and are working correctly.
-- Messages:
+  - The links in the navigationbar has been tested and is working correctly.

+#### Category Page
+ - Every article on the category page have been tested, and opens on a new page when clicked, working correctly.
+ - The links in the navigationbar has been tested and is working correctly.

+#### Discussion Page
+ - Every discussion on the page have been tested, and opens on a new page when clicked, working correctly.
+- Previous/Next button has been tested and is working correctly.
+- The Log in button has been tested and is working correctly, transfering the logged-out user to the login-form.
+- The Submit button in Create your own post, have been tested and is working correctly transfering the user to the discussion form.
+ - The links in the navigationbar has been tested and is working correctly.

+#### Profile Page
+- The discussions and comments on the page have been tested, and opens on a new page when clicked, working correctly.
+- The Edit/Delete/View Post buttons have been tested and is working correctly.
+ - The links in the navigationbar has been tested and is working correctly.

+#### Login / Register Page
+- The login form have been tested and is working correctly.
+- The Sign up form has been tested and is working correctly.
+ - The links in the navigationbar has been tested and is working correctly.

+#### Log out Page
+- The logout button have been tested and is working correctly.
+ - The links in the navigationbar has been tested and is working correctly.

+#### Forms
+ - The Comment form has been tested and is working correctly, accepting valid input without any issues.
+ - The Create Discussion form has been testing and is working, demanding valid input in the title.
+   - The Create Discussioform is however also working even with invalid input in the text area.
+ - The Login form has been tested and is working correctly, accepting valid input without any issues.
+ - The sign up form has been tested and is working correctly, accepting valid input without any issues.

+#### Messages
   - Messages providing feedback on the user's actions are working correctly.
-- Sign Up Form:
-  - The Signup form is working correctly, demanding valid input.
-- Log In Form:
-  - The Login form is working correctly, demanding valid input.
-- Create Discussion Form:
-  - The Create Discussionform is working correctly, demanding valid input in the title.
-  - The Create Discussioform is however also working even with invalid input in the text area.
-- Comments:
-  - The leaving comments form is working correctly on all pages.
-- Edit Comment or Discussion:
-  - The Edit tool is working correctly on all pages.
-- Delete Comment or Discussion:
-   - The Delete tool is working correctly on all pages.

 ## Bugs and Issues

 Overall the website is working correctly, and the main code is free from errors, except for the [Summernote-related ones](#summernote-errors).

-I encountered a bug when using the discussion ID as a button attribute.
-However, removing this attribute caused the button to malfunction, so I left it unchanged.

-### Unfixed Bugs
+### Unfixed Bugs and Issues

 When a user is creating their discussion post, they can submit the post with invalid input in the text area.